-If you confirm with OK, TextMaker inserts the table into the document.
+3. As soon as you confirm with OK, TextMaker inserts the table into the document.

 Ribbon tab "Table"

 Once you have created a table, you can switch to the contextual ribbon tab Table for editing.
 This always appears automatically on the far right as an additional tab if you have set the text cursor in a table.